annajosenk-netizen/TWTExam/README.md

 This updates your status by adding a new text.

+This adds the new text to the end of your current active status sequence.

 ### Updating Status by adding a new Voice

 You can update your status by adding a new voice message.
 This new voice message is added as a new status at the end of the list of your current active statuses.